MarcoDVisser/aprof/README.md

 Amdahl's profiler, directed optimization.

-An R package meant to help evaluate whether and where to focus code optimization using [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) and visual aids based on line profiling.
-Aprof is an addition to R's standard profiling tools and is not a wrapper for them.
-Amdahl's profiler organises profiling output files (including memory profiling) in a visually appealing way and helps identify the most promising sections of code to optimize.
-It is meant to help balance development v.s. execution time.
+An R package meant to help to evaluate whether and where to focus code optimization using [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) and visual aids based on line profiling.
+The package aprof is an addition to R's standard profiling tools and is not a wrapper for them.
+Amdahl's profiler organises profiling output files (including memory profiling) in a visually appealing way and helps to identify the most promising sections of code to optimize.
+It is meant to help to balance development vs. execution time.

 ## Installation

 Currently there isn't a release on [CRAN](http://cran.r-project.org/), but you can download the [zip](https://github.com/MarcoDVisser/choosecolor/zipball/master) or [tar ball](https://github.com/MarcoDVisser/choosecolor/tarball/master).
-To install decompress these and run `R CMD INSTALL` on the conents of the achives, or use the **devtools** package to install the current development version.
+To install decompress these and run R CMD INSTALL on the contents of the archives, or use the **devtools** package to install the current development version.

 ```r